Note-Block/Note-Block/README.md

 Please call me "盒盒" (pronounced just like "hehe").
 It's a silly nickname I randomly came up with when I was a kid...

-The name "Note_Block" comes from a Redstone block in Minecraft, and "盒盒" is a shorthand version of its Chinese translation
+The name "Note_Block" comes from a block in Minecraft, and "盒盒" is a shorthand version of its Chinese translation

 Currently learning development, and my tech skills are still growing...